selfinterest/JacksonJS/README.md

         ...
     }

-You can simply put through together a plain old JavaScript object and annotate it:
+You can simply annotate a plain old JavaScript object:

     //= @path /products
     function Products(){